Name:

 The starter application already has a pre-configured auth backend defined in the amplify/auth/resource.ts file.
 We've configured it to support email and password login but you can extend it to support a variety of login mechanisms, including Google, Amazon, Sign In With Apple, and Facebook.

 The fastest way to get your login experience up and running is to use our Authenticator UI component.
-In your src/App.tsx file, import the Authenticator UI component and wrap your <main> element.
+In your src/main.tsx file, import the Authenticator UI component and wrap your <App> component.

 src/App.tsx